Pensioner seriously assaulted in Bakewell speaks out after attacker is jailed

 He has instructed specialist serious injury lawyers at Irwin Mitchell LLP in Sheffield to help him get the support and rehabilitation he needs to overcome the trauma of the attack and to aid his recovery from his severe physical injuries.

 On Tuesday, August 9 2017, Webb, 59 from Bakewell, was found guilty of assault occasioning grievous bodily harm at Derby Crown Court.
-Today, he was given a 14 month custodial sentence and was ordered to pay legal costs.
+Today, he was given a 14 month custodial sentence.

 Robert said: “It is a relief that Webb was found guilty however no sentence can undo the injuries he inflicted upon me.